Wired Access Configuration

 Configure the Uplink LAG Interface

-Configure link aggregation groups (LAGs) on redundant links to the aggregation switches for fault tolerance and increased capacity.
-By default, the uplink trunks use source and destination IP address, protocol port number, and device MAC addresses to load-balance traffic between grouped physical links.
-Use the Port Profiles feature of Central to apply the same port level configurations to multiple switches, or switch stacks, at the same time.
+Configure link aggregation groups (LAGs) on redundant links to the aggregation switches for fault tolerance and increased capacity by load balancing across LAG link members.
+By default, the uplinks use source and destination IP address, protocol port number, and device MAC addresses to load-balance traffic between LAG member links.

 Step 1 Connect a second link to the standalone switch or VSF stack.

-Step 2 In the device table, click the left arrow at the top left to return to the Switches page.
-Select Port Profiles in the Interfaces tile.
+Step 2 Select Port Profiles in the Interfaces tile.

-Step 3 To clone the Sample Uplink profile, click the Clone icon visible when the row is highlighted.
+Step 3 To clone the Sample Access Port profile, click the Clone icon visible when the row is highlighted.

 Step 4 Name the new port profile and click the Clone button.